bakytk/React-games/README.md

 1.  `/login`[POST]: sign-up, expecting `username` and `password` both mandatory
 1.  `/user` [POST]: `username`, `password`, `country` fields are mandatory, `firstName` and `lastName` nullable, but not undefined
     After `login` Bearer JWT-token will be issued, and required for endpoints:
-1.  `/games` [GET]: to fetch list of games in JSON format
+1.  `/allGames` [GET]: to fetch list of games in JSON format
 1.  `/deposit` [POST]: insert "coin" into slot machine, default value: 20
-1.  `/spin` [POST]: spin the reels, returning reward, with following logic:
+1.  `/spin` [POST]: spin the reels, returning reward as described below
+1.  `/favoriteGames` [POST]: to get eliguble set of users as per instruction, a junction table `User_Game` is used with additonal boolean column `Favorite` to mark the preference relationship for a user-game pair

 ###### Instructions for reel machine reward